Keeping Track Through Wing-tagging

 With this in mind, in 2012 we began wing-tagging Turkey Vultures as part of a long-term assessment of the health of avian scavengers in the coastal Pacific Northwest.
 Our red tags with letter-letter codes are quite visible.
 You can see them from afar with the naked eye.
 Use your binoculars, spotting scope or camera with telephoto lens to read the fine print!

 Coastal Raptors and collaborators tagged 54 vultures from 2012 to 2016 on the Washington and Oregon coasts.
 As of May 19, 2022, 31 of these individuals (57%) had been resighted at least once, primarily by people not involved in the research effort who have reported their observations to the US Bird Banding Lab.
-These sightings, 286 in all so far, reveal that many of our tagged vultures are long-lived and site faithful, returning in spring and summer to areas near where they were tagged.
-(Our records show, with all but a few exceptions, Turkey Vultures tagged in Washington migrate south for the winter).
+These observations, 286 in all, reveal that many of our tagged vultures are long-lived and site faithful, returning in spring and summer to areas near where they were tagged.

 Keeping Track Through Telemetry